BMAeu/trab/README.md

 # trab
 so mudar o:

 passwd=""

-pra senha do root no seu mysql
+que fica no começo do app.py pra senha do root no seu mysql